Introduction:

 Well, let's look at the text.

-First time, why would we congratulate people that are hated, persecuted for righteousness'
+Verse 10, why would we congratulate people that are hated, persecuted for righteousness sake?

 We talked about this, didn't we?